TV Wall Mount Installation Cost

 Types of TV Wall Mounts

 Choosing the right TV wall mount depends on your budget, the size and weight of your TV and how flexible you want the viewing angle to be.
+Ensure it is compatible with your TV size and weight, as most brackets list the supported screen sizes and maximum load capacity.

 In most homes, you won't need planning permission or building regulations approval to mount a TV.
 The only exception is if you live in a listed building, in which case you should check with your local authority before drilling into walls.